 - Local Plan documents such as the Local Plan Strategy, Site Allocations and Development Policies Document, and Minerals and Waste Plan

 - Development briefs and masterplans

 - Housing Monitoring Update

 - Evidence based documents that support the development of planning policy

 The council also undertakes monitoring of policies in its Local Plan and the evidence that supports it.
 This includes reviewing information on housing, employment, retail, renewable energy and other related subjects with information held in appropriate databases.
 These databases retain information from planning applications and other information relevant to the subject.

 This data may include:

-Personally identifiable information whenever you sign up to our Local Plan Consultation Database, contact the Spatial Planning Team or respond to any of our consultations on the above listed document(s), including by the submission of a petition.
+Personally identifiable information whenever you sign up to our Local Plan consultation database, contact the Strategic Planning Team or respond to any of our consultations on the above listed document(s), including by the submission of a petition.
 This information may include your name, email address, home or work address, telephone or mobile number.
 There is also information about your computer hardware and software that is automatically collected.
 This information can include unique identifiers such as your IP address.

 Other reasons why we have information about you include:

 - those who write to or e-mail the council requesting information on planning policy matters